innoveit/react-native-ble-manager/docs/install.markdown

 If the deployment target is earlier than iOS 13, you also need to add the `NSBluetoothPeripheralUsageDescription` string key.

-For background use you nedd to add `bluetooth-peripheral` in `UIBackgroundModes` key.
+For background use you nedd to add `central-peripheral` in `UIBackgroundModes` key.
 Refer to the [documentation](https://developer.apple.com/documentation/xcode/configuring-background-execution-modes/).